neomatrix369/meterian-scanner-docker/README.md

 When using the convenience script simply pass the `--image:latest-python` flag to use the dedicated Python image.

+### The CircleCI entrypoint script
+Aid scans that require SSH to download non-public dependencies from a CircleCI workflow with the `circleci_entrypoint.sh` script.
+An example can be found on [here](https://docs.meterian.io/ci-server-integrations/circle-ci#docker-executor).

 ### Examples of an output after running the docker container on a project

 #### Successful execution: